mmb-irb/MDDB-workflow/docs/source/usage.rst

     project/
     ├── raw_topology.prmtop
-    ├── replica_1/
+    ├── raw_trajectory_01.nc
-    │   └── raw_trajectory.nc
-    └── replica_2/
-        ├── raw_trajectory_part01.nc
+    ├── raw_trajectory_02_part01.nc
-        ├── raw_trajectory_part02.nc
+    ├── raw_trajectory_02_part02.nc
-        └── raw_trajectory_part03.nc

 Note that here we have 2 independent replicas sharing common topology.
-The second replica is actually splitted in 3 consecutive parts but this is not a problem.
+The second replica is actually splitted in 2 consecutive parts but this is not a problem.

 .. warning::
-   Keeping data organized like in the example is important for the workflow to work.
-In order to keep your trajectories safe we recommend making a copy or using symlinks as workflow inputs. e.g. ``ln -s ~/my_data/my_trajectory.nc replica_1/raw_trajectory.nc``.
+   In order to keep your trajectories safe we recommend making a copy or using symlinks as workflow inputs. e.g. ``ln -s ~/my_data/my_trajectory.nc raw_trajectory.nc``.
-   Note that the workflow will generate output files where your input trajectories are.
+   Note that the workflow may generate output files where it is run.
+Thus it may overwrite a file already present in a directory if its name matches an output file name.

 Processing input files
 ~~~~~~~~~~~~~~~~~~~~~~